About Wave Tribe

-Wave Tribe is run by a few hard core surfers that spend much of their time in the water and traveling around the world thinking about how to make better products for you.
+Wave Tribe is run by a few hard core surfers that spend much of their time in the water.

 "Wave Tribe's mission is to create a symbiotic relationship between sport and planet.
 In our journey we invite like-minded surfers to envision a wave that is clean, clear, plastic free and that mirrors a society of people who recognize the intrinsic beauty of nature and the significance of doing the right thing.

 Not sure if you know this, but nobody made eco surf products before Wave Tribe came along ten years ago.
 A decade later Wave Tribe continues to push the limits on both ecology and quality—we are also stoked to see other companies jump in the eco surf game.

-Every product we make is designed with the highest possible quality materials like YKK zippers (boardbags), 3M glue and cork (deckpads), and recycled plastic (leashes).
-All of our products are manufactured with care for the planet by using quality eco materials like hemp, cork, bamboo and recycled plastics.
+Every product we make is designed with the highest possible quality materials like YKK zippers (boardbags), cork (deckpads), and recycled plastic (leashes).
+All of our products are manufactured with care for the planet in ethical working conditions with longtime partners.

-Along the way they invented a bunch of cool eco products for the surf industry including three firsts ever.
+Along the way we invented a bunch of cool eco products for the surf industry including three firsts ever.

 Lot's of people have tried Wave Tribe's products and we have geared surfers up for a decade now.
 Check the reviews and testimonials for lots of stoke and feedback.